nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Okay.
 No. So Oh, there it is.
 Yeah.
 So this is kind of like a radar.

 It goes out 30 feet.
 And let's see where that that puts us.
-It's the 30 foot animation on Samir.
+It's the 30 foot animation on Simear.
 Okay.
 So you do detect magic, but you detect magic on your compatriots and yourself.

 Your detect magic doesn't really reach out all the way to where the rock is.
 That's a long way.
 Now, our, you said you were moving you're moving ahead.
 So Uh-huh.
 Uh-huh.